Phoenix Wright: Ace Attorney – Dual Destinies: Gameplay

 Dual Destinies introduces the "mood matrix", where the player searches for conflicting emotions in testimonies.
 Here, a character experiences happiness (top left) despite being in a stressful situation.

-Dual Destinies is a visual novel adventure game in which the player takes the roles of three defense attorneys: Phoenix Wright, Apollo Justice, and Athena Cykes.
+Dual Destinies is a visual novel and adventure game in which the player takes the roles of three defense attorneys: Phoenix Wright, Apollo Justice, and Athena Cykes.
 The player aims to solve multiple cases and get their clients declared not guilty, which is how the game's episodes are cleared.

 The gameplay is split into two types of sections: investigations and trials.
 During investigations, the player goes to the crime scene, where they have access to a menu with four options: examine, which brings up a cursor used to search for evidence and clues; talk, which lets the player interview a witness at the current location, choosing from a number of a topics to discuss; present, which lets the player show the witness evidence; and move, which brings up a list of locations the player can choose to go to.
 At some points, the player can use Apollo's "perceive" mechanic to watch for visual cues in a witness as they are talking, such as a twitching eye, that indicate that they are lying.
 The player can also sometimes use Phoenix's "psyche-lock" mechanic to see locks on the hearts of witnesses who are hiding something.

 During trials, the player cross-examines witnesses.
 They can move backwards and forwards through statements in the testimony, and can choose to press the witness for more information on a particular statement; sometimes, the witness will revise their testimony based on this.
 If the player spots a lie or a contradiction in the testimony, they can present evidence to demonstrate the contradiction.
 If the player presents incorrect evidence, the judge's confidence in the player will be lowered; if the judge's confidence in the player is depleted, the game ends.

 At some points, the player can use Athena's "mood matrix" mechanic to detect conflicting emotions in witnesses' voices during their testimonies, such as sudden happiness in the middle of fear.
 Four different emotions can show up in testimony analyses – happiness, anger, shock, and sadness (the icon of which also represents fear) – which will light up with different intensity.
 The player goes through the testimony, and aims to determine the cause of the conflicting emotion.
 Near the end of trials, when the player is close to solving the case, they can use the "revisualization" mechanic to look back at known facts and make a series of deductions by picking the right choices, to reach a conclusion.